AGhoudi/next/README.md

-You can check out [the Next.js GitHub repository]
+You can check out [the Next.js

 ## Deploy on Vercel